 He joined Rose & Associates, LLP in February 2013 after 26 years with Tenneco Oil, ARCO, and DeGolyer & MacNaughton.
 He specializes in the characterization of unconventional reservoirs, including tight sandstones and carbonates, shales, and coals.
 He has conducted integrated studies, peer reviews, and resources assessment work for dozens of companies around the world.
 He has also conducted more than one hundred industry courses and workshops over the past decade focused on the exploration, appraisal, and development of tight oil and gas reservoirs.

-Creties has served as a technical editor, distinguished lecturer, and distinguished author for SPE and is also a past president of the Energy Minerals Division of AAPG.
-He is an author of SPEE Monograph 4: “Estimating Ultimate Recovery of Developed Wells in Low-Permeability Reservoirs” (2016) and currently serves on the steering committe for a multi-disciplinary Summit to be held in 2017 called “Building and Applying the Universal Workflow for Low Permeability Oil and Gas Reservoirs”.
+Creties has served as a technical editor, distinguished lecturer, and distinguished author for SPE and is a recent recipient of AAPG’S “Distinguished Service Award.”
+He was a co-author of SPEE Monograph 4: “Estimating Ultimate Recovery of Developed Wells in Low-Permeability Reservoirs” (2016).
+More recently, Creties has presented a popular talk at numerous professional society meetings called “Appraising and Developing Your Unconventionals: How to Avoid Squandering Billions of Dollars Next Time.”
 He is a partner in Rose & Associates, LLP.

 Mark A. McLane is a Partner in the international consulting firm of Rose & Associates, LLP.